flexera-public/policy_templates/operational/dbaas/aws/rds_backup/README.md

 - *Backup Retention Period* - Example value: `7`
 - *Preferred Backup Window* - Example value: `08:00-08:30`

-### Policy Actions
+## Policy Actions

 The following policy actions are taken on any resources found to be out of compliance.

 - Send an email report

-### Required Permissions

-This policy requires permissions to access RightScale resources (credentials).
-Before applying this policy add the following roles to the user applying the policy.
-The roles should be applied to all Accounts where the policy will run or the Organization.
-For more information on modifying roles visit the [Governance Docs](https://docs.rightscale.com/cm/ref/user_roles.html)

-- Cloud Management - credential_viewer or admin
+## Prerequisites

+This policy requires the AWS Credential.
+When applying the policy select the appropriate credentials from the list for your tenant.
+If such credential doesn't exist please contact your cloud admin to create the Credential.

+The credential must contain the value *AWS* in the Provider field.
+Refer to our documentation for more details on the [Credential Service](https://docs.rightscale.com/credentials/)

-### AWS Required Permissions
+## AWS Required Permissions

 This policy requires permissions to describe AWS RDS DescribeDBInstances.
-The Cloud Management Platform automatically creates two Credentials when connecting AWS to Cloud Management; AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
-The IAM user credentials contained in those credentials will require the following permissions:
+The AWS credentials will require the following permissions:

 ```javascript
 {